leeor-langer/Tensorflow-Android-Cpp/README.md

 ```

 Note - This project is based on the Tensorflow benchmark tool.
+Compiled library is also available for download (arm-v8a)